influence-usa/campaign-finance_state_OH/README.md

 2. NOT COMPLETED

 Installation:
-1. clone this repository<br>
+1. clone this repository.
-2. check the config.py file<br>
+2. check the config.py file.
-3. create 3 directories<br>
+3. create 3 directories.
-    1. one for EXE downloads<br>
+ 1. one for EXE downloads.
-    2. one for uzipped EXE files in csv files (I make this a subdirectory of 1-above)<br>
+ 2. one for uzipped EXE files in csv files (I make this a subdirectory of 1-above).
-    3. one to house the json records that are broken out of the unzipped files(2 - above)<br>
+ 3. one to house the json records that are broken out of the unzipped files(2 - above).

-4. add directory paths to the config.py file<br>
+4. add directory paths to the config.py file.